ev2900/Flink_Late_Arriving_Date_Event_Order/README.md

 );
 ```

-If we were to set the watermark for this table with out the ```- INTERVAL '5' SECOND```, we would remove the possibility of having out of order events but at the cost of events not being able to arrive late with out being labeled as late.
+If we were to set the watermark for this table without the ```- INTERVAL '5' SECOND```, we would remove the possibility of having out of order events but at the cost of events not being able to arrive late without being labeled as late.

+To visualize this example and these concepts in action with sample events view the [Helpful Animations.pptx](https://github.com/ev2900/Flink_Late_Arriving_Date_Event_Order/blob/main/Helpful%20Animations/Helpful%20Animations.pptx) presentation.
+View the presentation in presentation mode and follow the animations step by step.

+#### Use an ORDER BY (window function) to